 Valley College also serves as a hub for cultural and community events, and is home to the Valley Symphony Orchestra, Los Angeles Valley College Historical Museum, the LAVC Art Gallery.
 It also regularly hosts a variety of concerts and plays, and community activities.
 In addition, the campus pool and stadium track are accessible to the public during scheduled times.

 The campus is currently undergoing a $626 million expansion and renovation project funded by bonds supported by the voters of Los Angeles.
 Improvements to existing buildings are being completed, along with constructing several new buildings, which will serve LAVC students for years to come.

 Over the past several years, the college has added a Maintenance and Operations / Sheriff’s Station (the first LEED-certified [Leadership in Energy and Environmental Design] in the LACCD), an award-winning Allied Health and Sciences Center with state-of-the-art classrooms and labs, and the Belle & Harry Krupnick Media Arts Center featuring a state-of-the art television studio.
-It has also added a new aquatics center with Olympic-sized pool, an Adapted Physical Education Center, a Student Services Complex, and a new Library and Academic Resource Center, Community Services Center, and a four-level parking garage.
+It has also added a new aquatics center with Olympic-sized pool, an Adapted Physical Education Center, a Student Services Complex, a new Library and Academic Resource Center, Community Services Center, and a four-level parking garage.

-Other upcoming construction projects include a new Performing and Media Arts Center, Student Union (monarch center), Athletic Training Facility, and Valley College Gateway (workforce development & administration) Building.
+Other upcoming construction projects include a new Performing and Media Arts Center, Student Union (monarch center), Athletic Training Facility, and Administration and Career Advancement (workforce development & administration) building.